Alejogb1/job-board/blog-data/how-can-i-plot-a-learning-curve-using-the-neuralnet-package-in-r.md

 id: "how-can-i-plot-a-learning-curve-using-the-neuralnet-package-in-r"
 ---

-Alright, let’s dive into plotting learning curves with the `neuralnet` package in R. I've been through this particular process quite a few times, and it’s something that often comes up when you’re trying to refine a neural network model.
+, let’s dive into plotting learning curves with the `neuralnet` package in R. I've been through this particular process quite a few times, and it’s something that often comes up when you’re trying to refine a neural network model.
 It's less about straightforward plotting functions within `neuralnet` itself and more about extracting and visualizing the training progress, often involving a bit of manual setup.
 Specifically, `neuralnet` doesn't inherently output a learning curve object like some other libraries might.
 So, we have to craft our own.

 My experience typically stems from scenarios where I'm tuning a model, perhaps for a time-series prediction or a classification problem.
 I might initially start with a fairly simple network and then observe its performance during training.
 The visual representation of this learning process, the learning curve, allows for quick insights into underfitting, overfitting, and how different parameters affect model training.
 We're going to focus on methods that allow you to get this information out of the neural network training process.